ProfessionalsVictoria S. Forrester

 - Wasserstein & Co. (n/k/a EagleTree Capital)

-Vicky is actively involved in our Environmental, Social and Governance (ESG) Advisory Practice.
-In 2021, she co-authored a chapter in Refinitiv’s 2021 ESG Playbook, “Top ESG Trends for 2021: Stability and Sustainability in the Investment Community.”
+She is actively involved in Environmental, Social and Governance (ESG) Advisory Practice.
+In 2021, Vicky co-authored a chapter in Refinitiv’s 2021 ESG Playbook, “Top ESG Trends for 2021: Stability and Sustainability in the Investment Community.”
 In addition to ESG, Vicky contributes regularly to a number of other thought leadership publications and client memoranda on various private funds topics.
-Some of her recent articles include “Life After the End of Life of a Private Fund” in The Review of Securities and Commodities Regulation and “Private Equity Fundraising: Notable Trends in 2020” for American Investment Council.
+Some of her recent articles include “Five Reasons to Become a Private Funds Lawyer” in Vault, “Life After the End of Life of a Private Fund” in The Review of Securities and Commodities Regulation and “Private Equity Fundraising: Notable Trends in 2020” for American Investment Council.

 Vicky maintains an active role in other various pro bono representations, advising the firm’s pro bono clients regarding the formation, governance and regulation of not-for-profit companies.
 She has also represented pro bono immigration clients, including representing a Peruvian man in his successful asylum, permanent residency and naturalization applications and representing undocumented immigrant mothers and children at the border in their immigration proceedings.